CarlRosell/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: 'Just in: small batch of Jamaican Blue'
+title: A small batch of Jamaican Blue
 date: 2017-01-04T15:04:10.000Z
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue